-A Strategic Governance Board for Collaboration and the Strategic Joint Estates Board oversee progress in developing collaborative arrangements and shared facilities between the two services to maximise efficiency and effectiveness.
+A Strategic Governance Board for Collaboration oversee progress in developing collaborative arrangements and shared facilities between the two services to maximise efficiency and effectiveness.

-Shared sites are currently in place at Hanley, Tamworth Belgrave, Chase Terrace with stations at Stone, Kidsgrove, Uttoxeter and Kinver all currently being considered as part of the joint estates strategy.
+Shared sites are currently in place at Hanley, Tamworth Belgrave, Chase Terrace with both Penkridge and Kinver operating as shared sites from May 2024.
+Work is also underway at Uttoxeter, Biddulph and Stone as part of the joint estate strategy.
 Sharing of sites has already delivered significant recurring revenue savings for both Police and Fire as well as capital receipts generated through the disposal of older Police buildings.

-Community use also remain an important part of the offer at a number of Fire Stations where community groups meet and receive fire safety advice.
-This is in addition to recent support for the NHS where stations have been utilised to support the Covid vaccination programme.
+Community use also remains an important part of the offer at a number of Fire Stations where community groups meet and receive fire safety advice.
+This is in addition to support for the NHS where stations have been utilised to support the Covid vaccination programme.